chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ### Assistant skills

-01. Give description of anything according to Wikipedia just say "what is (the name of the thing) according to Wikipedia".
+1. Give description of anything according to Wikipedia just say "what is (the name of the thing) according to Wikipedia".
-02. Give the CPU usage of the computer just say "CPU usage" or "CPU usage of the computer" or "usage of the CPU".
+2. Give the CPU usage of the computer just say "CPU usage" or "CPU usage of the computer" or "usage of the CPU".
-03. Present with the RAM usage of the computer just say "RAM usage" or "RAM usage of the computer" or "RAM usage of the 0computer".
+3. Present with the RAM usage of the computer just say "RAM usage" or "RAM usage of the computer" or "RAM usage of the 0computer".
-04. Give the disk usage of the computer just say "disk usage" or "disk usage of the computer" or "disk usage of the computer".
+4. Give the disk usage of the computer just say "disk usage" or "disk usage of the computer" or "disk usage of the computer".
-06. Give the battery usage of the computer just say "battery usage" or "battery usage of the computer" or "battery usage of 0the computer".
+5. Give the battery usage of the computer just say "battery usage" or "battery usage of the computer" or "battery usage of 0the computer".\
+6. Give the current weather of the city just say "current weather" or "current weather of the city".
-07. Search in chrome just say "search in chrome".
+7. Search in chrome just say "search in chrome".
-08. Tell you the time by saying "time" or "what time is it" or "what is the time" or "tell me the time".
+8. Tell you the time by saying "time" or "what time is it" or "what is the time" or "tell me the time".
-09. Tell you the date by saying "date" or "what date is it" or "what is the date" or "tell me the date".
+9. Tell you the date by saying "date" or "what date is it" or "what is the date" or "tell me the date".
 10. Generate a random password by saying "generate a password" or "generate a random password".
 11. Generate a random number by saying "generate a number" or "generate a random number".
 12. Change your name by saying "change my name to (your name)" or "call me (your name)".